 Quite recently Hall has discovered that when a powerful magnet is made to act upon a current flowing along in a strip of very thin metal, the equipotential lines are no longer at right-angles to the lines of flow of the current in the strip.
 This action appears to be connected with the magnetic rotation of polarized light (Art.
-387), the co-efficient of this transverse thrust of the magnetic field on the current being + in gold, and - in iron.
+387), the co-efficient of this transverse thrust of the magnetic field on the current being feebly + in gold, strongly + in bismuth, and - in iron, and immensely strong negatively in tellurium.
+It was shown by the author, and about the same time by Righi, that those metals which manifest the Hall effect undergo a change in their electric resistance when placed in the magnetic field.

-338. Ampère's Theory of Magnetism.-Ampère finding that solenoids (such as Fig. 116) act precisely as magnets, conceived that all magnets are simply collections of currents, or that, around every individual molecule of a magnet an electric current is ceaselessly circulating.
+338. Ampère's Theory of Magnetism.-Ampère, finding that solenoids (such as Fig. 118) act precisely as magnets, conceived that all magnets are simply collections of currents, or that, around every individual molecule of a magnet an electric current is ceaselessly circulating.
 We know that such currents could not flow perpetually if there were any resistance to them, and we know that there is resistance when electricity flows from one molecule to another.
 As we know nothing about the interior of molecules themselves, we cannot assert that Ampère's supposition is impossible.
 Since a whirlpool of electricity acts like a magnet, there seems indeed reason to think that magnets may be merely made up of rotating portions of electrified matter.